Skip to Main Content

 If you decide that an SMSF is the better option for you, these simple tips could help you make the most of your DIY efforts.

 1. Know what you’re doing or be prepared to learn.
-Managing an SMSF can be tricky and full of confusing obligations.
-You will either need to have a really good understanding of how to meet all the obligations, be willing to learn, or be comfortable paying professionals to do the work for you.
+Managing an SMSF can be difficult and full of confusing obligations.
+You will either need to have a good understanding of how to meet all the legalobligations, be willing to learn, or be comfortable paying professionals to do the work for you.
 Those professional fees can soon add up and, year after year, the costs of running your SMSF can turn out to be more expensive than if you invested your money in a regular super fund.

 2. Start with a big enough balance.
 An opening balance of at least $200,000 is often cited as the minimum needed for an SMSF to be competitive.
+The evidence is that the smaller the balance the lower the return on investment.

 3. Engage professionals.
 An experienced SMSF manager can assist with running the operations of your fund, while a licensed investment advisor can help you plan a sound investment strategy.
 Of course, both come at a cost.
+Do appropriate checks on any professional you hire.
+Your life savings can literally be in their hands.

 4. Have an efficient system for managing records and documents.
 You need to be prepared to show that all your investment decisions and reporting obligations are within the ATO’s rules for self-managed super funds.
 It’s vital that your SMSF administration is systematic.